rita-ni/DSCI-532_group-211_dashboards/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project.
+For example, using an official project repository address.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at niruidan@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at niruidan@gmail.com or directly to the DSCI 532 teaching team.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.